InstallBuilder Home

 Services in Microsoft Windows require binaries created especially for running as a service and need to properly support being stopped, started, paused and resumed.

 In some cases it is necessary to run binaries that were not created for running as a service.
 It is possible to use third party tools to run applications as services.
 This way any application or script can be used as a Windows service.
 There are multiple solutions for running any application as a script.
 Microsoft provides srvany.exe tool that can be used for creating services from any application.
-It is described on Microsoft’s website: http://support.microsoft.com/kb/137890.
+It is described on Microsoft’s website: https://support.microsoft.com/kb/137890.
 The binary simply runs itself as a service and starts application as child process.
 However, srvany cannot be easily redistributed due to licensing issues.

 Another tool is nssm.exe.
 It is a single file application that can be redistributed with your installer.
-The binary can be downloaded from http://nssm.cc/.
+The binary can be downloaded from https://nssm.cc/.

 The first step is to add nssm.exe to the installer’s payload.
 It can be done as part of existing component or as new component: